jaxcksn/FSMD/README.md

 To install FSMD you can run:

 ```
-pip install FSDM
+pip install FSMD
 ```

 If you want to run the project directly, you can run the main.py file in the source folder, and Typer should take care of the rest.

 ### Install Graphviz

-The Graphviz library is required for FSDM to work properly, there are a few two ways (unless you are on Linux) to do this.
+The Graphviz library is required for FSMD to work properly, there are a few two ways (unless you are on Linux) to do this.

 ### Automatic Install (Windows & MacOS Only)

-FSDM includes an automatic installer for Graphviz.
+FSMD includes an automatic installer for Graphviz.
 Each platform has different steps.

 The automatic installer is experimental and **not guaranteed** to work, it's recommended to [install Graphviz yourself](#manual-install-all-platforms) if the automatic installer does not work for you.